qsimeon/worm-graph/README.md

 1. Open your terminal or Anaconda Prompt, and create a new Conda environment using the `.yml` file.
 The first line of the `.yml` file sets the name of the new environment.

     ```
-    conda env create -f environment_cluster.yml
+    conda env create -f environment.yml
     ```

-## Option B: Setting up with the bash script
+## Option B: Setting up with the bash script (recommended)

+**Note:** Installing the environment can take anywhere between 10 to 30 minutes.

-1. Run the `init.sh` script.
+1. Run the `env.sh` script.
 This will create the new `worm-graph` environment and install the required packages:

     ```
-    source init.sh
+    source env.sh
     ```

 2. Activate the new `worm-graph` environment: